xephonhq/awesome-time-series-database/README.md

 ### Khronus

-[Khronus](https://github.com/Searchlight/khronus) is a distributed and reactive time series database designed to store, retrieve, analyze and process a large amount of custom metrics
+[Khronus](https://github.com/Searchlight/khronus) is a distributed and reactive time series database designed to store, retrieve, analyze and process a large amount of Disk metrics

 - Language: Scala
 - Backends: [Cassandra](#cassandra)